van001/lesscode-fp/README.md

 // appends string to another string and returns a new string const sappend = str1 => str2 => str1 + str2

-// checks is a value is null or not? const eqNull = val => (val == null || undefined) ? true : false
+// checks if a value is null or not? const eqNull = val => (val == null || undefined) ? true : false

 // Find the max of 2 munmers